How we came to be

 “there is a divinity that shapes our ends, rough-hew them how we may.”

 I realized that this master of Windows Active Directory and Multiple Domain PKI Infra-structure guru did not share the same narrow (in)security knowledge as a 12 year old junior hacker.
 He was not aware of the outcomes of such an attack and did not know that the “reboot” syndrome he observed was an “unfortunate” byproduct of an unauthorized SYSTEM level access to the machine.

 This made me realize that there is a *huge* gap between the “Defensive” and “Offensive” security fields.
 A gap so big that a 12 year old could outsmart a well seasoned security expert.
-Hopefully, if this separation between the “Defensive” and “Offensive” fields is clear enough, network administrators and (defensive) security experts will start to realize that they are aware of only one half of the equation and that there’s a completely alien force they need to deal with – and that in order to defend, they need to understand the attack(er).
+Hopefully, if this separation between the “Defensive” and “Offensive” fields is clear enough, network administrators and (defensive) security experts will start to realize that they are aware of only one half of the equation and that there’s a completely alien force they need to deal with – and that in order to defend their environment, they need to understand the attacks.